Scenario Planning

 AI investment has entered unprecedented territory

-The combined Big Five capex (Alphabet, Amazon, Meta, Microsoft, Apple) grew from roughly $140 billion in 2022 to $251 billion in 2024 (+62% year-over-year) to a projected $388–443 billion in 2025 and $600–640 billion in 2026.
-Capital intensity has reached 45–57% of revenue — historically unprecedented for these companies.
+The combined Big Four capex (Alphabet, Amazon, Meta, Microsoft) grew from roughly $140 billion in 2023 to $228 billion in 2024 (+62% year-over-year), to $416 billion in 2025, to roughly $700 billion guided for 2026, the same series the capex decoder plots.
+Capital intensity has reached historically unprecedented shares of revenue for these companies.
 Venture funding has concentrated similarly: global AI VC funding grew from roughly $45–50 billion in 2022 to $211 billion in 2025, the first year AI startups captured more than half (52.7%) of all global venture deal value.

 The revenue gap

 Sequoia partner David Cahn published “AI’s $600B Question” in June 2024, calculating that the AI infrastructure buildout requires roughly $600 billion in annual end-user revenue to justify itself.
-At the time, actual AI product revenue was roughly $100 billion — a $500 billion annual gap.
+At the time, actual AI product revenue was roughly $100 billion, leaving a $500 billion annual gap.
 Since then, both spending and revenue have grown, but spending has grown far faster: capex roughly tripled while the revenue gap has likely widened, not narrowed.
 Barclays estimated that current capex levels would require the equivalent of 12,000 ChatGPT-sized products to break even.

 Personal value is clear.
 Enterprise value is the open question.